+ 25000 kg

 Can I return clothes that are not in good condition?

-Yes, the collected textiles are first professionally sorted by type, quality, and even type of material.
-Clothes that are suitable for reuse are donated to people who are homeless or are put into second rotation.
+Clothes do not have to be in perfect condition, but they cannot be waste.
+The collected textiles are first professionally sorted by type, quality, and even type of material.
+Clothes that are suitable for reuse are donated to people in need or are put into second rotation.
 The rest is sent to upcycling, downcycling, or recycling.

 What happens to the textiles donated in stores?